jackrobertscott/authpack-client-190806/documents/api/Scopes.md

 Options.

 - id `string`: id of the scope to update.
-- name `string?`: full name.
+- name `string`: full name.
-- email `string?`: valid email address.
-- scopename `string?`: unique code.
-- password `string?`: encrypted string.
-- avatar `File?`: a JavaScript [File](https://developer.mozilla.org/en-US/docs/Web/API/File) object.
+- code `string`: used to identify scope in code.
+- description `string`: describe the scope's permissions.
+- scopeId `string`: the parent of the scope.
 - data `object?`: developer assigned attributes.

 Returns.